Denis & Denis: Post breakup

-Reunion and new incarnation of the band (2012–2019)
+Reunion and new incarnation of the band (2012–2015)

 In 2012, Tolja, Perazić and Kraljić reunited in order to mark 30 years since the band's formation.
 The reunited Denis & Denis also featured a new vocalist, young singer Ruby Montanari Knez.
 The group held their first performance since the late 1980s on 7 December 2012 in Tvornica kulture hall in Zagreb, and on the New Year's Eve they held a concert on Rijeka main city square, which was followed by concerts in the region.
 In 2013, Tolja and Ruby Montanari Knez recorded the fourth Denis & Denis album, entitled Restart.
-The album was mostly pop-oriented and was met with mostly negative reactions by the music critics.
+The songs were composed by Tolja, the lyrics were written by Alida Šarar, and the album featured guest appearances by Matija Dedić, Vava Simčić and Frano Lasić, the latter on the song "Nisam bila sa njim" ("I Haven't Been With Him").
+The album was mostly pop-oriented and was met with lukewarm reactions by the audience and the critics.
 Despite the fact that only Montanari Knez took part in the album recording, on the concerts which followed the album release, Perazić and Kraljić also performed with the group.
-In the following years, the band performed occasionally, the COVID-19 pandemic ending their activity.
+In 2015, the compilation Demo Tapes was released, featuring the group's demo recordings from 1982 and 1983 which provided them the contract with Jugoton.

+In 2015, Tolja joined the band Whiteheads, recording the 2021 album Whiteheads with them.
+Although Denis & Denis are not officially active, Tolja and Perazić make occasional live appearances as Denis & Denis.

 Legacy

+The song "Program tvog kompjutera" was covered by Croatian alternative rock band Gipps on their 1997 album Uh!.
+The song "Voli me još ovu noć" was covered by Croatian klapa Libar on their 2008 album Prvi (The First One).
+The same song was covered by Croatian singers Carla Belovari and Bojan Jambrošić on the 2013 album Zapisano u zvijezdama (Written in the Stars).

 In 2015, Čuvaj se! was polled No.65 on the list of 100 Greatest Yugoslav Albums published by the Croatian edition of Rolling Stone.

 In 2006, "Program tvog kompjutera" was polled No.77 on the B92 Top 100 Yugoslav songs list.